-Walt Zwirko is the digital content producer at KTEN, managing what you see here at KTEN.com and on our social media outlets.
+Walt Zwirko is the digital content manager at KTEN, keeping a close watch on what you see here at KTEN.com and on our social media outlets.

 Walt's experience with all things online dates back to 1995, when he founded WFAA.com, which became one of the leading news and information destinations in Dallas-Fort Worth.
 Walt continued to be an integral part of that organization until retiring in April 2016; he then un-retired to join the KTEN team one year later.

 The Butler University graduate started as a reporter-photographer at WLWI in Indianapolis in 1975 — when stories were shot on film!
 He went on to produce daily television newscasts at WLWI (later WTHR); KUTV in Salt Lake City; KDFW in Dallas; and then spent nearly 32 years at WFAA.